dboddie/inferno-os/os/minibook/Notes/notes.md

 A quick way to optimise this is to check the alignment of the address and offset after block alignment and ensure that all aligned full block transfers are copied directly between RAM and the card.

+## Hang when pressing a key during a scroll

+Typically, this occurs in a memmove caused by a scroll, and the cause is apparently a TLB exception.